BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 Note: Make sure the version is 20.04.5 LST (64-bit)

-This will get Ubuntu server on the pi.
+The Ubuntu server will now be on the pi.
+Here is how to log in:

 The default username to log in to is: ubuntu<br>The default password is: ubuntu